wbonicki/spending_app/README.md

 ## Description

-The main goal of the application is to learn and organize my knowledge about software design, the Flask framework, SQLAlchemy, and the Docker Compose tool. __Frontend issues were not taken care of as they were not a goal of this project.__ The application is still under a development and new features are planned to be added.
+The main goal of the application is to learn and organize my knowledge about software design, the Flask framework, SQLAlchemy, and the Docker Compose tool. __Frontend issues were not addressed as they were not a goal of this project.__ The application is still under a development and new features are planned to be added.

 The application is designed for saving and analyzing user spendings.

 ## 1. Runnning the application on Docker

-Download spending-app directory (e.g. using git clone) and execute the following commmands:
+Download spending-app directory (e.g. using git clone) and execute the following commands:

 `cd spending-app/docker-compose`